Shoop123/berenet/README.md

 # Create the neural network
 # The first argument is the list of neurons for each layer.
 # This network will have 2 input neurons, 2 hidden neurons, and 1 output neuron
-# The second agument is the size of the mini batches
+# The second argument is the size of the minibatches
 nn = BereNet([2, 2, 1], 1)

 # Train the network